-Lorie found her place with AIM in November 2000 and worked for just under a year before she took another opportunity, but was happy to come back in 2003 and has since served in many capacities and fulfilled numerous rolls.
+Lorie found her place with Foothills A.I.M. in November 2000 and worked for just under a year before she took another opportunity, but was happy to come back in 2003 and has since served in many capacities and fulfilled numerous rolls.

 When she began, she was absolutely new to the disabilities field, though she always had a passion to serve people and to see everyone be treated with dignity and respect.
 Lorie started out of the High River office as a Job Coach, working with some incredible people for a number of years before transitioning to the new facility in Okotoks.